yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    > > <solution-title noprefix>Answers</solution-title>
 >    > >
 >    > > 1.
 The original file has 234,523 lines, and the Winter Olympics had 44,681 lines.
 So we would expect 234,523 - 44,681 = 189,842 rows of data.
 Since we have subtracted the header line in this equation as well, we expect the Summer Olympics file to have 1 more line that this, so 189,843 total lines.
 >    > > 2.
 189,843.
-If you were off by one or two lines, it may have been that you counted the header lines double
+If you were off by one or two lines, it may have been that you counted the header lines double.
 >    > > <br>
->    > > It is always useful to take a moment to think about the expected outcome, this makes it easier to spot mistakes and will save you time in the long run.
+>    > > It is always useful to take a moment to think about the expected outcome; this makes it easier to spot mistakes and will save you time in the long run.
 >    > >
 >    > {: .solution}
 >    {: .question}